About the Institute

 During this decade of research on room temperature gases we have come across many new ideas and our research portfolio has expanded to trace gas sensing of medical relevant gases, development of highly integrated vapour cells, microwave sensing, atom filled hollow core fibres, integrated vapour spectroscopy with nanophotonic devices and much more.

 A special role in our group plays the experimental group led by Dr. Tim Langen.
-He is an IQST postdoctoral fellow hosted by the 5th Institute of Physics who contributes expertise in molecular physics and laser cooling of molecules to the institute since 2017.
-In his laboratory he is setting up an experiment to laser cool barium monofluoride, which will be relevant for the realization of strongly interacting dipolar gases, quantum simulators and precision measurements of fundamental physics.
+He is an ERC Starting Grant holder hosted by the 5th Institute of Physics who contributes expertise in molecular physics and laser cooling of molecules to the institute since 2017.
+In his laboratory uses direct laser cooling to produce molecular gases at ultracold temperatures, which are relevant for the realization of strongly interacting dipolar gases, quantum simulators and precision measurements of fundamental physics.

 Next to our endeavours in basic research the institute is dedicated to various outreach activities to bring our science to the public.
 Already in the early years of the institute we participated in exhibitions and events in the Stuttgart region with hands on experiments and physics shows.
 In 2003 and 2004 we realized larger scale exhibitions in Stuttgart, which attracted several 10.000 visitors.
 The vast positive feedback we received from these exhibitions encouraged us to develope a permanent frame for these contributions.
 In 2010 we founded the school lab "Spiel der Kräfte" at the university, which welcomes school kids from all levels and all types of schools to learn about mechanics, light, lasers, acoustics, electronics and many things more.